-Players can freely switch between the two siblings, except in the case of some story specific missions.
+In Assassin’s Creed Syndicate, players can freely switch between the two siblings, except in the case of some story specific missions.
 With such different personalities, I was really disappointed that the twins played very similar.
 Each of the siblings has a skill tree that players can level up using experience gained by completing missions.
 The only skills that differ between the two siblings are the higher level skills, for instance, Evie can effectively become invisible while Jacob’s higher level skills give him access to more deadly combos.
 It is disappointing that the full potential of having two different playable protagonists was not fully realized.

 The city of London is a beautiful, smoke filled, dirty and sometimes colourful place, where both the wealthy and poor live in an uneasy relationship.
 This divide between the classes is made even more apparent by the state of the populous that wander the streets as well as the conversations that take place between them.
 The city permeates atmosphere and I had to stop, and pause a few times to take in my surroundings, especially when the sun was setting while chimneys filled the sky with smoke.
 How the industrial revolution affects the city and the lives of its people are visible everywhere, from the factories dotting the landscape to the steamboats traveling on the Thames.